videomediagroup/Android-SDK/README.md

 ## Demo

-Checkout the repository and the demo app will simply build and run, take a look through the code to see how the SDK is integrated and the functions.
+Checkout the repository and the demo app will simply build and run, take a look trough the code to see how the SDK is integrated and functions.

 ## Integration